-Executive Director - iCouldBe
+Executive Director at iCouldBe

 Kate Schrauth, Executive Director and former Chair of the iCouldBe Board of Directors, has the primary responsibility of successfully managing and scaling iCouldBe to serve thousands of students throughout the US.
 With over 22 years of nonprofit leadership experience, Ms. Schrauth has played a variety of roles including Founder and Director of Artists for Humanity & City Teens Design Company, and has held a variety of roles at organizations including Jumpstart, New School University and Harvard University.

-Adam Aberman - Board Member Emeritus
+Adam Aberman, Board Member Emeritus

-CEO and Founder - The Learning Collective
+CEO and Founder at The Learning Collective